AkshuDev/Command-Line-Tools/README.md

 CLT/src/binIO.cpp -> The linked binIO 'example' file.
 NOTE: The folder is renamed to CLT.

 -I./CLT/src/h -> The added compiler path. '-I' is used for adding compiler path.

+# Building the CLT files for custom OS

+For building the files, you can use a number of programs.
+Recommended 'g++' or 'gcc'.

+To build the files, you need to take an note that you can only build cross-platform files because the OS specific will require certain libraries to build that are OS specific.

+Step 1.
+Use 'g++' or any compiler to compile every file

+Step 2.
+Set the output to CLT/build/(your OS)/(the filename).(the os executable extension)

+Step 3.
+Do this with every file and done!

+g++ ->

+    (main) $ g++ CLT/src/binIO.cpp -o CLT/build/MyOS/binIO.myOSexec

+    (main) $

+This is the meaning of the command ->

+g++: The main program we will call.

+CLT/src/binIO.cpp: Example Compilation file path.

+-o CLT/build/MyOS/binIO.myOSexec: Example output path.